By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Give that narcissist lots of praise.

-Narcissists expect, need, frequent praise and complements.
+Narcissists expect, need, frequent praise and compliments.
 The best way to get along with a narcissist is to give them lots of approval.
 Some narcissists are insecure, and they crave praise.
 If you don’t give it to them, they are offended.
 Other narcissists believe they deserve your appreciation and will feel cheated if you don’t express your admiration.
 Hand out that verbal recognition in front of others to maximize its effects.

 If you must criticize a narcissist, do it in private.